fraud-intelligence-limited/fil-documentation/src/release-notes/index.md

 - Iroha 2 SDK updated to the latest version.

-- Improved the efficiency of the serialization and deserialization of the HTTP data.
+- Improved the efficiency of serialization and deserialization of the HTTP data.

 - Optimized the creation of transactions and the execution of smart contracts.

 - Expanded the backend logging capabilities for a streamlined approach to potential troubleshooting.

-- Unified all of the time and date values to adhere to the single format: `YYYY-MM-DDTHH:MM:SS`
+- Unified all of the time and date values to adhere to the single format: `YYYY-MM-DDTHH:MM:SSZ` (`Z` indicates the `UTC+0` time zone).

 ### Bug Fixes